pjht/os/README.md

 1. Ubuntu.
 GRUB is already installed.
 2. Arch.
 If you have chosen GRUB as your bootloader, run `sudo pacman -S dosfstools libisoburn`, as arch by default does not have the necessary tools for grub-mkrescue to work, otherwise run `sudo pacman -S grub dosfstools libisoburn`
 3. Another linux distro.
 GRUB is likely already installed, but if it is not, you will need to use your distribution's package manager to install GRUB.
 4. Mac.
-You will need to install Homebrew, then install the formula i386-elf-grub.
+You will need to install Homebrew, then run `brew install i386-elf-grub`

 Installing QEMU on